-The e-MPDS system incorporates a number of mandatory elements and some very useful optional facilities.
-For each period of three months, candidates must prepare a 'Quarterly Report' and this is done, in liaison with the Mentor, on the e-MPDS system.
+The MPDS system incorporates a number of mandatory elements and some very useful optional facilities.
+For each period of three months, candidates must prepare a 'Quarterly Report' and this is done, in liaison with the Mentor, on the MPDS system.
 Reports must record the principal activities undertaken in the quarter and should incorporate achievements, competences gained and work which has made a contribution to the business.
-The suggested length of each report is 500 words and there is an imposed limit of 750.
+The suggested length of each report is 400 words and there is an imposed limit of 750.
 Competences covered during the period should be listed and need to be ratified by the Mentor.
 This will assist competence 'scoring', which will take place at Trainee/Mentor meetings at six-monthly intervals.

 Another mandatory element is the Annual assessments.
-This requires competences to be submitted formally onto e-MPDS system.
-Note that it is very important that quarterly and annual reports are completed promptly.
+This requires competences to be submitted formally onto the MPDS system.
+Note that it is very important that quarterly and annual reports are completed promptly since the promptness is used by the Engineering Institutions as a measure of the effectiveness of REGS.
 At the time when Mentor and Candidate agree that competences are sufficient to attain professional registration, the final annual report must be submitted with competences signed off by the Mentor.
 Application for registration as a Chartered or Incorporated Engineer must then be made within six months.

-Some aspects of the e-MPDS system are optional and this includes the facility to enter 'Submitted Evidence' each quarter.
-As training or experience develops, evidence may be submitted via e-MPDS.
-Line Managers reports and any manually completed competence record forms may be entered into the e-MPDS system as 'Submitted Evidence'.
-In addition, other appropriate evidence may be transmitted and the candidate should select, each quarter, the 2 or 3 most relevant pieces of work for assessment by their Mentor.
-The e-MPDS system summarises the entries into a 'Checksheet'.
-This enables an instant overview of the candidate's competence development.
-A sample Checksheet is shown in Appendix M, Item 4.
+Whilst some aspects of the MPDS system are optional, including the facility to enter 'Submitted Evidence' each quarter, it is a requirement of REGS for Graduates to submit evidence of work or projects undertaken during a quarter on MPDS.

+As training or experience develops, evidence submitted via MPDS shall include Line Managers reports and the 2 or 3 most relevant pieces of work for assessment by their Mentor.
+MPDS is developing a system which summarises the entries into a 'Checksheet'.
+Until this additional facility is introduced the Graduate and mentor should record competency growth off line to enable an instant overview of competence development.

+A sample Checksheet for recording competence scoring is shown in Appendix K.

-Another optional feature is the use of the system for planning.
+MPDS also provides an optional feature for planning.
 These plans can specify the competences which will be targeted and drafts may be circulated until finalised by agreement between candidate and mentor.
+Use of a planning tool is encouraged as it helps both Graduate and Mentor to progress the training and set targets to achieve.
 Help is available, if needed, at any stage of the process.
-Contact the ATOC Engineering Support Manager (graduates@atoc.org or 020 7841 8134) initially, who will be able to direct questions to the appropriate advisor.
+Contact the REGS Scheme Manager initially, who will be able to direct questions to the appropriate advisor.

-17. Progress Management
+4.2 Progress Management

 A requirement of the REG Scheme, and one which is needed to meet the requirements of the Engineering Institutions, is to review the progress of each candidate every six months.
-Progress meetings will usually be arranged on a TOC by TOC basis and the purpose is to monitor the operation of the training arrangements and to offer any assistance which may be required.
-A review of the currency of e-MPDS and paper records will be undertaken as well as a review of training opportunities, check on progress with the individual's generic competence development and quality of experiences gained.
+These Review meetings will usually be arranged on a TOC by TOC basis and the purpose is to assess the progress of individual candidates, to monitor the operation of the training arrangements and to offer any assistance which may be required.
+A review of the currency of MPDS and paper records will be undertaken as well as a review of training opportunities, check on progress with the individual's generic competence development and quality of experiences gained.